Infinity-AI-Coin/whitepaper/WhitePaper.md

 The remaining 18,000,000 tokens will be listed on Ston.Fi (the famous decentralized exchange of TON Network) with an initial liquidity of 5 TONs.

 ## Use of AI in process of making the coin

+In process of making or miniting of the token AI isn't used.
+The token's logo is made using [Mann-E](https://mann-e.com)'s Gold model and in process of writing this white paper, we've got some help from platforms such as Claude or ChatGPT.